Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy

 Responsible Reporting Officials are not required to report information disclosed (1) at public awareness events (e.g., Take Back the Night, protests, survivor speak outs) or (2) during participation in an Institutional Review Board-approved human subject research protocol (“IRB Research”).
 The University may provide information about Title IX rights and about available University and community resources and support at Public Awareness Events.
 Institutional Review Boards may, in appropriate cases, require researchers to provide such information to all subjects of IRB Research.

 The University has certain reporting obligations under the Jeanne Clery Disclosure of Campus Security Policy and Campus Statistics Act (Clery Act), with regard to incidences of sexual misconduct and violence, including issuing timely warnings as necessary.
-A copy of the University’s annual Clery report can be found at https://www.uab.edu/police/crime-statistics/annual-security-and-fire-safety-report.
+A copy of the University’s annual Clery report can be found at Clery Act Statistics/Residential Fire Safety Report.

 Reports of Prohibited Conduct made to the Title IX Coordinator may also prompt a limited disclosure to UABPD.
 Such disclosures will not contain the identity of the reporting party except in situations where the reporting party has consented to release their name and/or where there is an imminent threat to health or safety.

-Alabama law and University policy imposes a mandatory duty on all University employees to report all incidences of known or suspected child abuse.
+Alabama law and University policy imposes a mandatory duty on all University employees to immediately report all incidences of known or suspected child abuse.
 Such reports must be made to the UABPD.
 University Policy implementing the law also encourages students, volunteers, and representatives (as well as third-party vendors and their employees, representatives, or volunteers that contract for use of University facilities with responsibilities that involve interaction with children) to report (verbally and in writing) known or suspected child abuse to UABPD.
-Sexual abuse is one element of the more comprehensive term “abuse” under Alabama law as defined below in the Appendix.
-For child protection purposes, a child is any person under 18 years of age.
+Sexual abuse is one element of the more comprehensive term “abuse” under Alabama law.
+For child protection purposes, a child is any person under 18 years of age or any individual under 19 years of age who is in need of protective services and does not qualify for adult protective services under Chapter 9 of Title 38 in Alabama Law.
 A freshman student, a “dual enrolled” high school student, or a summer camp participant, among others, may fall into the category of a “child.”
 A more complete statement of the University Child Protection Policy may be found in the Policy on the Protection of Children on UAB Premises and in UAB-Sponsored Activities.

 This section provides an overview of the procedures the University uses to respond to Reports and Formal Complaints of Prohibited Conduct.
 While the Title IX Coordinator has general responsibility for oversight of the investigation and resolution of all Reports and Formal Complaints, Deputy Title IX Coordinators and other departments (Student Affairs, Provost’s Office, Human Resources, etc.) may be involved and consulted as necessary.

 These procedures provide for a prompt and equitable response to Reports and Formal Complaints of Prohibited Conduct, including allegations of Retaliation.
-Resources are available for both students and employees, whether as Complainants or Respondents, to provide guidance throughout the investigation, any adjudication hearing, and ultimate resolution of Reports and/or a Formal Complaint of Prohibited Conduct.
+Resources are available for all parties, whether as Complainants or Respondents, to provide guidance throughout the investigation, any adjudication hearing, and ultimate resolution of Reports and/or a Formal Complaint of Prohibited Conduct.

-Complainants and Respondents are entitled to be accompanied and assisted by an advisor of their choice in all interactions involving the Title IX Office, including the investigation interviews, and, if applicable, a subsequent Title IX hearing.
-Advisors may not actively participate in the process or speak on behalf of the Complainant or Respondent except as set forth in the applicable resolution procedures.
+Complainants and Respondents are entitled to be accompanied and assisted by an advisor in all interactions involving the Policy, including the investigation interviews, and, if applicable, a subsequent Title IX hearing.
+Advisors may not actively participate in the process or speak on behalf of the Complainant or Respondent except as set forth in the applicable grievance procedures.
 Complainants and Respondents may choose but are not required to have an attorney serve as their advisor.
+Even if an attorney serves as an advisor, the attorney may not participate in the process or speak on behalf of the Complainant or Respondent except as set forth in the applicable grievance procedures.

 The Title IX Coordinator, Deputy Title IX Coordinators, Title IX Investigators, and Hearing Officers must not have a conflict of interest or bias for or against Complainants or Respondents generally or against an individual Complainant or Respondent.
 Whether bias exists requires examination of the particular facts of a situation.
 A determination of bias must be based on an objective evaluation of the available facts (i.e., whether a reasonable person would believe bias exists).